 - Decreased urine specific gravity

-This page describing kidney disease is very thorough with significant information on anatomy, physiology, and pathophysiology.
+This page describing kidney disease is very thorough, with significant pictures and information on anatomy, physiology, and pathophysiology.
 How the kidneys regulate water consumption and urine production are controlled by complex and highly refined interactions between plasma osmolality, fluid volume in the bloodstream, the thirst center in the brain, the kidneys, the pituitary gland, and the hypothalamus.
 Even though this page is thorough, the physiology of the kidneys is complicated, and only a summary of how the kidneys work is prestented on this page.

 We have information on treatment towards the end of this page if you want to bypass all the background information and skip right to it.
 We also have a summary page on kidney disease if this page is too detailed.